The Complexity of Relating Quantum Channels to Master Equations: Preliminaries

 Here, $H$ is Hermitian, and can be interpreted as the Hamiltonian of the system, $G\geq 0$ and $\{F_\alpha\}$ describe the decoherence processes, and $\{A,B\}_+ = AB + BA$ denotes the anti-commutator.
 A \keyword{Markovian} channel is one that is a member of such a semi-group, i.e.\ one that is generated by some $\mathcal{L}$ of the above form.

 It will again be convenient to represent the generator $\mathcal{L}$ by a matrix, in the same way as for the channels.
-In the linear operator representation, a Markovian channel $E = e^L$ is one with a generator $L$ such that $e^{Lt}$ is CPT for all $t\geq 0$, and it is this that makes the linear operator representation convenient for our purposes.
-It is not difficult to translate \cref{eq:Lindblad_form} into conditions on $L$ (see Ref.~\cref{sec:computational_Lindblad} or Ref.~\cite{markovianity}).
+In the linear operator representation, a Markovian channel $E = e^L$ is one with a generator $L$ such that $e^{Lt}$ is CPT for all $t\geq 0$.
+Note that we can without loss of generality rescale time such that $E$ is generated by $L$ at time $t=1$.
+The fact that the generator and channel are related by standard matrix exponentiation in the linear operator representation makes this representation particularly convenient for our purposes.
+It is not difficult to translate \cref{eq:Lindblad_form} into conditions on $L$ (see \cref{sec:computational_Lindblad} or Ref.~\cite{markovianity}).

 The classical case is analogous.
 A stochastic map on a finite $d$--dimensional state space is represented by a $d\times d$--dimensional stochastic matrix $P$, which acts on $d$--dimensional probability vectors $\vec{p}$.
 An \emph{embeddable} stochastic matrix $P=e^Q$ is then one with a generator $Q$ such that $e^{Qt}$ is stochastic for all $t\geq 0$, i.e.\ $Q$ defines a continuous-time Markov chain.
 The conditions on $Q$ analogous to the Lindblad form of \cref{eq:Lindblad_form} (or, more precisely, to \cref{lem:Lindblad}) are given by~\cite{Norris}: \begin{enumerate}[labelindent=\parindent,leftmargin=*, align=left,widest=iii] \item $Q_{i\neq j} \geq 0$ , \item $\sum_i Q_{i,j} = 0$ . \end{enumerate} For consistency with the quantum notation, we are adopting the convention that probability distributions are \emph{column} vectors, and maps act on them to the right.
 Thus the normalisation condition applies to the column-sums rather than the row-sums.
-Note, however, that this runs counter to the almost universal convention of using row-vectors in the probability theory literature.
+Note, however, that this runs counter to the convention in the probability theory literature of representing probability distributions by row-vectors.